UMGZ 36x18x8 [M6] GZ / N38 - magnetic holder external thread

 Disadvantages of neodymium magnets:

-Neodymium magnetic are delicate and will crack if allowed to collide with each other, even from a distance of a few centimeters.
-They are coated with a shiny nickel plating similar to steel, but they are not as hard.
-In the case of a collision between two magnets, there can be a scattering of small sharp metal fragments in different directions.
-Protecting your eyes is essential.
+Neodymium magnets are extremely fragile, and by joining them in an uncontrolled manner, they will crack.
+Neodymium magnets are made of metal and coated with a shiny nickel, but they are not as durable as steel.
+In the event of a collision between two magnets, there may be a scattering of fragments in different directions.
+Protecting your eyes is crucial in such a situation.

 People with pacemakers are advised to avoid neodymium magnets.